stabix/stabix/doc/slip_transmission.rst

   :math:`\vec n` and :math:`\vec d` are respectively the slip plane normals and the slip directions of the slip system.
 The :math:`g` is the orientation matrix for a given crystal.

-  The |matlab| function used to calculate the generalized Schmid factor is :
+  The |matlab| function used to calculate the generalized Schmid factor is:
   `generalized_schmid_factor.m <https://github.com/stabix/stabix/tree/master/crystal_plasticity/generalized_schmid_factor.m>`_

 * **Resolved Shear Stress** (:math:`\tau`) [#Lee_1989]_, [#Lee_1990_1]_, [#Lee_1990_2]_, [#Clark_1992]_, [#Lagow_2001]_, [#Bieler_2009]_,  [#Dewald1_2007]_, [#Dewald2_2007]_ and [#Dewald3_2011]_